 Versatility is the hallmark of the Crixus series rod and reel combo from KastKing.
 This company is known for producing a wide variety of rods and reels.

 They’ve combined a couple of their favorite models in this combination.

 Using popular two-piece graphite rods, they offer nine different rods in 5.5, 6, 6.5, and 7-foot lengths.
 These three sizes are further refined with choices of medium-light, medium, and medium-heavy power.

 A golf-style, super polymer handle adds comfort, durability, and exceptional gripping power to the rod.

 The reel features seven stainless steel ball bearings and one roller bearing.
 This design delivers smooth casts, great retrieves and eliminates many of the annoying knotted snarls of backlash common to other baitcasting reels.

 These are 2000 and 3000 sized reels that are large enough for a variety of angling adventures without heavy overall weight, making them ideal for a young user.

-The reels are available in right or left-handed configuration and are specifically designed by KastKing to interface perfectly with their rods.
+The reels are available in right or left-handed configurations and are specifically designed by KastKing to interface perfectly with their rods.

-Line weights vary with the reel and rod combo you select but begin at four-pound test, and extend to 17-pounds.
+Line weights vary with the reel and rod combo you select, but begin at a four-pound test and extend to 17-pounds.

-Lure weight ranges are large as well, with the smaller, shorter combos working well with lures weighing between one-sixteenth and three-eighth of an ounce, and the largest combos recommended for lures in the three-eighth to three-quarter ounce.
+Lure weight ranges are large as well, with the smaller, shorter combos working well with lures weighing between one-sixteenth and three-eighths of an ounce and the largest combos recommended for lures in the three-eighth to a three-quarter ounce.